TaraRhoseyn/javascript_card_memory_game/README.md

 **User stories covered by this feature:**

-2. As a first-time user, I want to use the game to challenge my memory.
 5. As a first-time user, I want to keep track of my score to monitor my performance in the game.

 #### Features for future releases